 Or should that be – a moving tail.
 Our cats hunt anything from mice, insects, birds, snakes and, today, a lizard.
 We think it was a Mediterranean house gecko (Hemidactylus turcicus).

 The lizard was rescued but its tail – jettisoned like a street robber dropping an emptied purse – continued a brief existence.

 Having not thought much about the word before, ‘autonomy’ is from the Greek auto (self) and tome (severing) – or self-amputation.

 As Wikipedia states: Some geckos captured by the tail will shed part of the tail structure and thus be able to flee.
 The detached tail will continue to wriggle, creating a deceptive sense of continued struggle and distracting the predator’s attention from the fleeing prey animal.
 The animal can partially regenerate its tail, typically over a period of weeks.

-Our cat Tinkerbell left the lizard to return to the tail, four metres away.
+One our cats left the lizard to return to the tail, four metres away.
 1-0 to the lizard – but talk about a crash diet in losing weight…

 © con jamón spain